How to Clean a Bedroom: Quick and Easy Guide

 5. Cleaning the Floor

 If you have lightweight furniture, move them to the hallway while you deep clean the room.
 Reach as far as you can in the space under the remaining furniture.
+When cleaning around wooden furniture, take care to use suitable cleaning products that protect the finish and prevent damage.

 If you have hardwood floors, remove and vacuum your rugs before you deal with the floor.
 But if you have carpeted rooms, vacuum the dust bunnies.

 You can mop the entire floor after vacuuming or sweeping the space.
+For hardwood or tiled floors, using a good mop is essential to achieve a thorough and refreshed clean.

 6. Cleaning Windows and Blinds

 Spray a mixture of 1:10 vinegar and water on the windows.
 Alternatively, you can use soapy water or a glass cleaner.
+For best results, use warm water as part of your cleaning solution to effectively remove dirt and grime from windows.

 Wipe the windows with a microfiber cloth, then dry them with another microfiber cloth.